simd-everywhere/simde/README.md

 infrequently.

-For best performance, in addition to `-O3` (or whatever your compiler's equivalent is), you should enable OpenMP 4 SIMD support by defining `SIMDE_ENABLE_OPENMP` before including any SIMDe headers, and enabling OpenMP support in your compiler.
+For best performance, in addition to `-O3` (or whatever your compiler's equivalent is), you should enable OpenMP 4 SIMD support in your compiler.
 GCC and ICC both support a flag to enable only OpenMP SIMD support instead of full OpenMP (the OpenMP SIMD support doesn't require the OpenMP run-time library); for GCC the flag is `-fopenmp-simd` (requires GCC version 4.9 or later), for ICC the flag is `-qopenmp-simd`.
+Some compilers have this support implicitly enabled (the example is MCST Elbrus Compiler, or LCC for short).
+If for some reason you need to disable OpenMP support, you need to define `SIMDE_DISABLE_OPENMP` before including any of SIMDe headers, and probably disable its support in compiler, if it is implicitly enabled (for LCC, there is `-fno-openmp` flag).
 SIMDe also supports using [Cilk Plus](https://www.cilkplus.org/), [GCC loop-specific pragmas](https://gcc.gnu.org/onlinedocs/gcc/Loop-Specific-Pragmas.html), or [clang pragma loop hint